vishvAsa/devaH/content/jyotisham/history/solar_orbit_brAhmaNas_subhASh_kAk.md

 With respect to the motion of the sun, SB 2.1.3 divides up the year into two halves in two different ways :

-    vasanto grīṣmo varsāḥ, te devā r̥tavah. śarad-dhemantaḥ śiśiraste pitaro ya eva. sa yatrodag āvartate, deveśu tarhi ......, yatra dakṣiṇāvartate pitr̥ṣu tarhi.
+"vasanto grīṣmo varsāḥ, te devā r̥tavah. śarad-dhemantaḥ śiśiraste pitaro ya eva. sa yatrodag āvartate, deveśu tarhi ......, yatra dakṣiṇāvartate pitr̥ṣu tarhi."

-    The spring, the summer, and the rains, these seasons (represent) the gods; and the autumn, the winter, and the dewy season represent the fathers.
-When he (the sun) moves northwards, then he is among the gods .....; and when he moves southwards, then he is among the fathers.
+"The spring, the summer, and the rains, these seasons (represent) the gods; and the autumn, the winter, and the dewy season represent the fathers.
+When he (the sun) moves northwards, then he is among the gods .....; and when he moves southwards, then he is among the fathers. "

 The first classification divides the year from equinox to equinox, whereas the second classification does so from solstice to solstice.